A Guide to Online Friendships

 In messages, you cannot hear each other’s tone of voice or see each other’s facial expressions and body language.
 A lot of the nuance of in-person communication is lost in text.
 However, you can still communicate some expression in your messages.
 When you’re talking, you can say the same words in many different ways to express different feelings, and the same is true for writing: to express different feelings, you can vary formatting, punctuation, capitalization, spelling, emojis, line breaks, and more.
 Ideally, the same personality you have in real life will come through; people should feel like they are talking to you.

-So, it is good to be aware of how you are writing your messages and how other people might interpret them.
-For example, you might want to consider where to include punctuation, since your friends might feel that messages with all the correct punctuation are less conversational and less present.
+It is good to be aware of how you are writing your messages and how other people might interpret them.
+For example, if you use all the correct punctuation, some of your friends might read that as more of a formal writing voice than a casual talking voice, so you might come off as more distant than you’d like when talking to them.
 Also, long messages can sometimes feel like prepared statements (even when they aren’t), so if you’re writing a lot of text and you want it to feel conversational, it can be good to make sure you are still being as spontaneous as you might be in shorter messages.
 (Or you could split it into multiple messages, so it feels more like you are thinking aloud.)

 The effort involved in messaging